 Beware that as laminate is soft, cheaper versions can be easy to tear and mark.
 Expect low-grade laminate to last for less than ten years before it needs to be replaced.

 Soft and cosy, it’s hard to beat a carpet for a bedroom.
 With plenty of options and endless colours to choose from, a fluffy carpet can be an affordable way to make a living space or bedroom feel like home.

 Be aware that carpets stain easily, and are very difficult to clean thoroughly.
 As they collect dust and dirt, they may aggravate certain allergies.
 Carpets in high footfall areas, such as hallways, may also wear down relatively quickly.

-Whatever inernal flooring you choose, our team of friendly architects are available to help you lay the groundwork for your dream home, with great advice every step of the way.
-Book in a free advice call today!
+Whatever internal flooring you choose, our team of friendly architects are available to help you lay the groundwork for your dream home, with great advice every step of the way.
+Book in a free consultation call today!